R1dwanMaulana/R1dwanMaulana/README.md

 ### Hi there 👋

-### Ridwan Maulana
+## Ridwan Maulana

-I'm Ridwan Maulana, as a Web Developer | JavaScript Enthusiast and I love OSS. now studying in college, majoring in Electrical Engineering, at Unisma, Malang.
+I'm a Web Developer | JavaScript Enthusiast and I love OSS. now studying in college, majoring in Electrical Engineering, at Unisma, Malang.

 ## Github Perforamca Overall